-For nuclear energy, the fuel (namely uranium deposit) is a finite resource within Earth, which would exclude nuclear energy from being a renewable resource, not to mention the harmful nuclear waste produced.
+For nuclear energy, the fuel (namely uranium deposit) is a finite resource within Earth, which would exclude nuclear energy from being a renewable resource.
 In addressing the finitude of nuclear fuel, one can make the argument that if considering the total amount of uranium deposit (including that which is labelled unextractable presently), then the supply of nuclear energy would certainly last for 5 billion years, which is likely the time span at which point the sun will die.
 This isn’t even considering the fact that well before the sun dies, our life-giving star will be heating up and will make earth so hot the oceans will reach their boiling point, but I digress.

 Below we can see the percent contribution of each fuel source to electricity generated in 2016.
 Solar and oil/diesel are at 0.5% each in this chart.